Budget slashes funding for safety net, healthcare, education, agriculture

-Washington, D.C. – Today, the President released a preliminary 2018 budget proposal with massive cuts to science, agricultural, and jobs programs, as well as other institutions central to Alabama’s economy.
+Washington, D.C. – Today, the President released a 2018 budget proposal with massive cuts to social safety-net programs, science, agricultural, and other institutions vital to Alabama communities.
 Congresswoman Terri A. Sewell (D-AL) releases the following statement:

 DOJ appoints special counsel to lead investigation of Russian election interference

 Washington, D.C. – On Tuesday, the Department of Justice (DOJ) announced the appointment of Robert Mueller as special counsel to investigate Russian interference in the 2016 election and possible ties between Russian officials and U.S. persons.
 Congresswoman Terri A. Sewell releases the following statement:

 CSP of West Alabama and NHS of Birmingham receive over $250,000 in grants

 Washington, D.C. – On Tuesday, May 16, 2017, NeighborWorks America, a congressionally chartered nonprofit committed to expanding affordable housing and community development, announced new grant awards to the Community Service Programs (CSP) of West Alabama, Inc. and Neighborhood Housing Services (NHS) of Birmingham, Inc.

 In memo, Comey reportedly alleges President requested end to investigation

 Washington, D.C. – In a memo reported today, former FBI Director James Comey claimed that President Trump urged him to “let this go” in regards to the FBI’s investigation of Michael Flynn.
 Congresswoman Terri A. Sewell (D-AL), a member of the House Intelligence Committee, releases the following statement: